weng-lab/rnaseq-kallisto-task/README.md

 # kallisto task for RNA-seq

 This task provides a convenience wrapper around [kallisto](https://pachterlab.github.io/kallisto/).
-It computes gene quantifications from reads in FASTQ format.
+It can compute gene quantifications from reads in FASTQ format or build a kallisto index from transcript sequences in FASTA format.

 ## Running